jackcamerontaylor/Human-Activity-Recognition-App/README.md

 # pdiotapp
-An application for data collection for PDIoT
+~~An application for data collection for PDIoT~~

+An activity recognition app for monitoring health.